First line goes to ToyKeeper, the original author of bistro.

 pin.
 Flexibility to develop differentiated functionality may be reduced but

 would need consideration.
-Presently it is possible to tell difference in which
+Presently, even then, is possible to tell difference

-switch was pressed in some circumstances.
-For example for long presses the
+in which switch was pressed in some circumstances.
+For example for long

-clicky switch will create a full reset and the eswitch won't.
-This is
+presses the clicky switch will create a full reset and the eswitch won't.
+This

 It's also possible to run the e-switch on the reset pin.
 The reset voltage